christinichka/Dev-Diary/README.md

 #### The date format for this log is MM-DD-YYYY

+<br>__10/4/2021__<br>
+I took the practice exam on 10/1/2021.
+I realized I know the basics really well.
+I got above average.
+However on exception handling I did poorly.
+My bootcamp taught a very low level of exception handling and I didn't even know what some of the error names were or what they meant.
+I also had not ever done switch cases though I had seen some others using them on Hackerrank.
+I also had very little experience with try, catch.
+So I've been studying these things and more.
+Still filling in the gaps.
+It was good to get the first full practice test underway so I could see where some holes were.
+I plan to take another in a day or two and see how things are shaping up.
+Just 10 days until I sit for the exam.

 <br>__09/30/2021__<br>
 This week I've been doing a lot of practice questions for my exam.
 I am going to take a full practice test tomorrow.
 Two weeks from today I'll be sitting for the the OCA exam.
 I hope that I have what it takes.
 I am getting nervous.